 - Slow down!
 Watch for children walking on roads, medians and curbs.

 - Avoid neighborhood shortcuts.
 Children are more likely to be walking in neighborhoods than busy streets and highways.

 - Put the cell phone away.
 Given the unpredictability of pedestrian foot traffic on Halloween night, drivers should pull over and turn off their vehicles if they intend to use their cell phones.

 - Drive sober.
 Never drink and drive – tonight or any night.
 If you are partying, designate a driver.

 Rutter Mills cares about your child’s safety.
 Sometimes, through no fault of your own, accidents do happen.
 That’s where we come in.
-If you or a loved one has experienced an injury as the result of someone else’s negligence, contact the attorneys at Rutter Mills Law Firm immediately.
+If you or a loved one has experienced an injury as the result of someone else’s negligence, contact the personal injury attorneys at Rutter Mills Law Firm immediately.
 We have staff members on call 24/7 to speak with you about your injury claim.
 Feel free to call or text us at 757-622-5000 anytime, or if you would like to speak with us later, fill out a contact form and we will contact you directly.
 Together, we can make Halloween a safe and fun night for our community.